 Four Ways SCOTUS Could Rule on Historic Marriage Equality Cases

-June 11, 2013 by Maureen McCarty, HRC Associate Director of Digital Media
+June 11, 2013 by Maureen McCarty, HRC Deputy Director of Marketing

 We expect the Supreme Court to rule in the next few weeks on the two marriage equality cases before them, Windsor v.
 U.S. and Hollingsworth v.
 Perry.
 On Decision Day, HRC's SCOTUS resource page will provide breaking news updates and analysis, but until then, we're helping to breakdown the broader implications of the cases, build engagement and support for marriage equality and educate our members and supporters on the potential outcomes.

 Windsor v.
 U.S., challenges the constitutionality of a critical section of the discriminatory Defense of Marriage Act.
 Hollingsworth v.
 Perry challenges Proposition 8, California's constitutional amendment banning same-sex marriage in the state.